-- Were you able to complete the new skills learned a day or even a week later without referring to the quick reference guides or notes taken during class?
+- If it was a learning event, were you able to complete the new skills learned a day or week later – without referring to the quick reference guides or notes taken during class?

 WHAT IS EXHAUSTION?

-Over the course of 20+ years as a corporate trainer, and training manager, I have observed nodding attendees whose jobs depended upon successfully completed a training course with hands-on exercises and assessments.
+Over many years as a corporate trainer, I have observed nodding attendees whose jobs depended upon completed a training course with hands-on exercises and assessments.

 Our co-workers would appreciate the productive and energized version of ourselves.